resbaz/nectar-cloud-lessons/Planning/notes.md

 > of scale, and -- like any outsourced task -- you tend to get what you get.
 A restaurant with a limited menu is
 > cheaper than a personal chef who can cook anything you want.
 Fewer options at a much cheaper price: it's a
 > feature, not a bug." - Bruce Schneier

+From michael:

+On VM enable X11Forwarding in sshd server config and restart sshd

+install Cygwin with packages: openssh, xorg-server, xinit, xterm, vim

+start cygwin

+#startxwin
+wait for icons to load in taskbar.

+open xterm from taskbar icon "X aplications menu" (looks like a black C with a green X)

+#ssh -Y user@host

+#xclock